fhonsiah/alx-system_engineering-devops/0x02-shell_redirections/README.md

     use the command # head -n 3 iacta | tail -n 1
 # 8.A shell script that creates a file named exactly \*\\'"Best School"\'\\*$\?\*\*\*\*\*:) containing the text Best School ending by a new line
    use the command echo "Best School" >> \*\\'"Best School"\'\\*$\?\*\*\*\*\*:)
+# 9.A script that write into the file ls_cwd_content the result of the command ls -la.
+If the file ls_cwd_content already exists, it should be overwritten.
+If the file ls_cwd_content does not exist, create it.
+   use the commnd # ls -la > ls_cwd_content